Normandy Housing Developments: November Update - Normandy Parish Council Consultation

 As a Member of Parliament, I do not hold a formal role in determining planning applications, which are the responsibility of planning officers, local councillors, inspectors, and ministers.
 However, I take seriously my duty to represent the views of residents and ensure their concerns are heard by the appropriate authorities.
-I have been in direct contact with Taylor Wimpey, Normandy Parish Council, the Normandy Action Group, councillors at Guildford Borough Council, and the Normandy Flood Forum.
-I continue to press Thames Water to engage more constructively on these matters.
+I have been in direct contact with Taylor Wimpey, Normandy Parish Council, the Normandy Action Group, councillors at Guildford Borough Council, Thames Water and the Normandy Flood Forum.

-On 18 July 2025, representatives from my office attended Taylor Wimpey’s public consultation to hear directly from residents.
+On 18 July 2025, representatives from my office attended Taylor Wimpey’s first public consultation to hear directly from residents.
 Hundreds attended, and further comments were submitted to me in the days that followed.
-All of these concerns were presented to the developers in early August.
+These concerns were presented to the developers in early August 2025.

 Key issues raised by residents include:

-- Scale and suitability – Many favour a reduced scheme of 250 to 500 homes.
+- Scale and suitability – There is a preference for a reduced scheme of 250 to 500 homes.
 The current proposal could double the village population, place additional strain on public services, and put Normandy’s rural character at risk.

 - Green Belt and environment – The site includes ancient woodland, meadows, and open countryside.
 Residents strongly oppose “Grey Belt” reclassification and support retaining full Green Belt protections.